 As a collegian, Carl starred at point guard for PLNU, helping the Sea Lions compile an 83-27 overall record in her final three seasons.
 During that stretch, PLNU made three consecutive trips to the NAIA tournament, capped by a Final Four appearance in 2005.
 She still holds the school’s career record with 647 assists and ranks second with 277 steals.

-Carl received her undergraduate degree in exercise science from PLNU in 2005 and earned her master’s of science degree from California University (Pa.) in 2006 with an emphasis
+Carl received her undergraduate degree in exercise science from PLNU in 2005 and earned her master’s of science degree from California University (Pa.) in 2006 with an emphasis in performance enhancement and injury prevention.
+She later completed an internship at North Carolina State, working with the Wolfpack’s strength and conditioning program.

 A native of Los Angeles, Carl was raised in Cary, N.C., before graduating from Saint Mary’s School in 2000.
 In addition to earning all-state honors in basketball as a senior, Carl also lettered in volleyball and golf during her prep career.